-You may have heard of the meat and fruit diet from animal-based eating enthusiasts like podcaster Joe Rogan and “Carnivore MD” Paul Saladino.
+You may have heard of the meat and fruit diet from “animal-based” enthusiasts like podcaster Joe Rogan and “Carnivore MD” Paul Saladino.

-This way of eating is seen as an ancestrally aligned way of eating that supports hard-training athletes in replenishing their glycogen stores after intensive workouts.
+This approach to eating is promoted as an ancestrally aligned way diet plan that supports hard-training athletes in replenishing their glycogen stores after intensive workouts.

-But even meat and fruit diet enthusiasts state that this is only one version of an animal-based or “carnivore-adjacent” diet.
+But even meat and fruit diet enthusiasts state that this is only one version of a “carnivore-adjacent” diet.

 Is the meat and fruit diet right for you?
 That depends on how well or not your body tolerates certain plant toxins and carbs.

-In this article, we’ll take a closer look at the benefits, drawbacks, and variations of this approach to a meat-based lifestyle.
+In this article, we’ll take a closer look at the benefits, drawbacks, and variations of this approach.

 Table of Contents

 The meat and fruit diet is an approach to ancestral eating that is at once simple and complex.

 On the one hand, it calls for eating only meat and fruit.

 On the other hand, the types and quantities of meat and fruit you consume on the diet can result in remarkably different benefits and drawbacks.